 He was in military intelligence, and just before America entered the war, he made a few fairly large boo-boos in the Middle East.
 He got labeled “Anglophobe,” and his blundering was costly to the British, fighting the Germans and Italians on their own in the Med and North Africa at the time.

-He was in OSS, the precursor to the CIA, for a period.
+Fellers was in OSS, the precursor to the CIA, for a period.
 Then he went to the Pacific and became MacArthur’s right hand man.
-Eisenhower reportedly mistrusted and hated the guy, probably because of his connection to the preening MacArthur.
+Eisenhower reportedly mistrusted and hated the guy, probably because of his connection to the preening, imperious MacArthur.

 And did his mission to “save” the Emperor pay off?
 Yes and no. Japan turned less feudal and militaristic and more democratic/capitalistic, overnight.
-But some argue that these acts gave the Japanese cover for living the lie that they were the “victims” of the war, allowed them to deny atrocities, war crimes, etc., as the acts of a few.
+But some argue that McArthur’s mania for keeping the emperor out of the noose gave the Japanese cover for living the lie that they were the “victims” of the war, allowed them to deny the countless atrocities, war crimes, etc., as the acts of a few.
 The fact that for decades, they kept films such as “The Last Emperor” and pretty much anything about the “Rape of Nanking” out of Japanese cinemas or off NHK TV backs that up.
 We gave them room for denial.

 The denying goes on and on.

-And Fellers’ own post-military activities, heavy involvement in far right groups, “For America” and the John Birch Society, suggests that the guy presented in the movie as being aware of the Communist threat in Asia that Japan was to be the bulwark against was a lot more of a Better Dead than Red zealot than that.
-Different times, different fears, that in itself is no condemnation of the man.
+And Fellers’ own post-military activities, heavy involvement in far right groups, “For America” and the John Birch Society, suggests that the guy presented in the movie as being aware of the Communist threat in Asia, lectured by MacArthur that Japan was to be the bulwark against, became a lot more of a Better Dead than Red zealot than that.
+Different times, different fears, that in itself is no utter condemnation of the man though such circles were not exactly dens of intellectual prowess.
+The Emperor honored him later in life, which has a hint of quid pro quo about it.

 And the film is a lot murkier on other issues, what the Emperor knew and when he knew it, and whether or not this effort to bend “justice” to fit expediency was justified.